-Born in Hokkaido, Japan, Yuriko moved to Canada in the 1960s after completing a B.Sc.
-Degree in Pharmacology.
-Her career as an artist began in Alberta, where she still lives.
+Born in Hokkaido, Japan, in the early 1960s the artist moved to Canada after completing a BSc in Pharmacology.
+Her career as an artist began in Alberta.

-Yuriko’s mixed media paintings on rice paper are created by “wet on wet” watercolour techniques using dyes and/or pigments on rice paper.
-Since rice paper is porous, wax lines are applied as resist, therefore keeping the dyes and pigments where they are desired.
-Then wax is applied on the whole rice paper in order to protect it from damage by water.
-It is recommended that the painting not be hung in direct sunlight, nor exposed to high temperatures.
-The works therefore should be treated like watercolors and graphite drawings.
+The mixed media paintings are created by “wet on wet” watercolour technique using dyes and/or pigments on rice paper.
+Since rice paper is porous, wax lines are applied as resist, in order to contain the dyes and pigments in their designated areas.
+Wax is applied on the whole rice paper in order to protect it from damage by moisture in the air.

 One of Yuriko's poems, "Buddha's Mercy," is included in the anthology Standing Together, edited by Linda Goyette.

-2009 Changing Light-The Mountains of Banff, Willock & Sax Gallery, Banff
+2009 Changing Light-The Mountains of Banff, Willock and Sax Gallery, Banff

 2009 Ode to mountain, Red Deer Museum and Art Gallery, Red Deer.
 AB

 2008 International Figure Exhibition, Leighton Art Centre, Calgary AB

 2007 Women Artist 100 Years, Scott Gallery Edmonton, AB

 2006-07 Common Ground, ASA,MSA Joint traversing Exhibition, Alberta, Manitoba

 2003, Soul of the Mountain, MCPAG, Stony Plain, Alberta